speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 This chapter covers the basics of adventuring in space, from the mechanics of movement to the acquisition of the ship itself.
 The rules for maintenance are also in this chapter, along with a discussion of the activities your characters might pursue between adventures.

-Whether adventurers are exploring uncharted territories or a complicated relationship with a criminal organization, the game follows a natural rhythm, as outlined in the book’s introduction:
+Whether adventurers are exploring uncharted territories or a complicated relationship with a criminal organization, the game follows a natural rhythm, as outlined in the bookï¿½s introduction:

 ___